truds99/chatUol/README.md

 - Send private messages
 - Send public messages
 - Pick an username
+- Mobile layout
+- Menu that can be hidden

 ## Technologies
 The following tools and frameworks were used in the construction of the project:<br>